 - Go to the Covered California web site

-- Mouse over the “Find Help” menu at the upper right side of the home page
+- Mouse over the “Get Coverage” menu toward the top of the home page to find instructions about:

 State Financial Aid Programs, managed by California Counties

 California law requires that each county have a program to assist its low-income residents who are not eligible for cash assistance from other State and/or Federal programs.
 Santa Clara County’s program is called “General Assistance” or “GA.”
 The GA Program provides monthly payments to eligible persons legally residing in the County who have no other means of support.

 The CalFresh Program helps single people and families with little or no income to buy food.
 In Santa Clara County, people authorized to receive CalFresh benefits can buy food by using a plastic CalFresh benefit card (as good as cash) to pay for food at a grocery store or other authorized place. *New* Starting June 1, 2019, seniors and people with disabilities who receive Supplemental Security Income (SSI)/State

 Supplementary Payment (SSP) will be allowed to receive CalFresh benefits. see Fact Sheet